 WHEN IS THE BEST TIME TO VISIT SASBACHWALDEN?

 We were in Sasbachwalden in mid-May.
 Spring was in full force, butterflies flitted around the hedgerows and bees buzzed amongst the wildflowers.

 The village was devoid of tourists, leaving us alone to enjoy the serenity of Sasbachwalden.

 The Adventure Pool in Sasbachwalden is open from mid-May to the end of September, so if you are a family this might be a better time to visit.

 At the end of July, Sasbachwalden usually hosts a music festival and in early October it holds its annual Thanksgiving and wine festival.

-- Gengenbach – its medieval old town centre is full of half-timbered houses and its town hall becomes the world’s largest Advent Calendar at Christmas time.
+Its medieval old town centre is full of half-timbered houses and its town hall becomes the world’s largest Advent Calendar at Christmas time.
 Gengenbach is about a 30-minute drive from Sasbachwalden.

-- One and a half hours south is the town of Triberg, famous for its amazing cuckoo clocks.
+One and a half hours south is the town of Triberg, famous for its amazing cuckoo clocks.

 You can reach the beautiful towns of Colmar, Ribeauville, Eguisheim and Riquewihr in about an hour and a half drive from Sabachwalden.